By Katherine Ripley

 There is also evidence that simply increasing water intake facilitates weight loss.
 One study found that people who drank two cups of water before a meal lost more weight than those who did not drink water before the same meal.
 The theory is that drinking water makes people feel fuller, so they eat less.
 It should be noted, though, that this study was done with adults, not children.

 Cafeteria water jets may also help students be more engaged in class.
 One study at the University of Connecticut found that mild dehydration results in difficulty concentrating in girls and decreased learning ability in boys.
-Water jets could not only help combat obesity, but also help increase academic performance.
+The jets could not only help combat obesity, but also help increase academic performance.

 Studies have also found that drinking more water can alleviate headaches, combat fatigue, and prevent urinary tract infections, high blood pressure, and heart disease.

 According to Toya Holness, Deputy Press Secretary for the NYC Department of Education, there are 1,000 water jets installed in school cafeterias in New York City as of 2016—an increase from 750 in 2013.
-However, that leaves about 800 of New York City’s 1800 public schools with no water jets.
+However, that leaves about 800 of New York City’s 1800 public schools with no jets.
 Holness did not comment on why the program has yet to reach 100 percent of NYC schools.

 Cost could be an obstacle to installing water jets in all schools as each jet costs $1,000.
-The city first used grant money from the CDC to install the water jets, but then had to invest its own money to continue the program.
+The city first used grant money from the CDC to install the jets, but then had to invest its own money to continue the program.
 The project was initially a joint effort between the city’s health department and education department, but the latter has now assumed full control.

 One potential obstacle to implementing similar programs in other school districts around the country is poor water quality.
-New York City schools simply served tap water in their water jets, and NYC tap water is known for being clean.
+New York City schools simply served tap water in their jets, and NYC tap water is known for being clean.
 However, many municipalities in the United States have problems with their tap water.
 Administrators report concerns about water quality of drinking fountains in 25 percent of middle and high schools in the country.